Hobby or business?

 When you start a business as a sole trader, you are approved for F-tax.
 Normally, you will also be deemed to be engaged in an economic activity, in which case you must also register for VAT.

-You cannot choose yourself whether your activity is deemed to be a hobby or a business.
-A hobby activity may generate a surplus but still lack a profit motive.
 The line between a hobby activity and an economic activity is sometimes difficult to draw.
 In many cases, an overall assessment may be required in which all aspects of the activity are considered.

 The difference between a hobby and an economic activity has nothing to do with quality, but is about how you will be taxed.
+A business must be taxed in one of the income categories capital, business or service.
+It is important that taxation takes place in the correct income category for the treatment of deficits and calculation of social security contributions.

 If you generate a surplus from your hobby activity, this is taxed as paid work.
 You pay your own social security contributions in the form of self-employed person’s social security contributions (egenavgifter).
-If your activity is run on a commercial basis and is independent, it is taxed as income from a business activity.

 Hobby activities at the Swedish Tax Agency (in Swedish)